 This structure works best when some or all of the owners want that passive ownership, or if there are a large number of members – too many to all effectively manage the LLC.
 Another reason to choose a manager-managed structure is when members simply don’t have management skills.
 Having a great business idea and the capital to start a company does not necessarily mean that someone can run a company.
 In such cases, hiring professional managers can give the company a better chance of success.

-To make your LLC official, you’ll need to file articles of organization with the state.
+To make your LLC official, you’ll need to file Articles of Organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Vermont.
-The articles of organization include information about your LLC, such as its address, owners, and registered agent information.
+The Articles of Organization include information about your LLC, such as its address, owners, and registered agent information.

-To file articles of organization in Vermont, go to the website of the secretary of state and fill out the form.
 The fee is $125 and you should receive confirmation within 1 business day if you file online or 7 to 10 business days if you file by mail.

 Step 5: Create an Operating Agreement